 In some scenarios, an employer may claim that an employee is an “independent contractor” instead of an employee.
 Independent contractors are not protected under the Wages Act.
 Many people believe that the determination of whether someone is an employee or an independent contractor is based upon whether the person receives a W-2 or a 1099 from the employer.
 Actually, South Carolina applies a four-factor test, and the determination is made on a fact-specific, case-by-case basis.
 The four factors are: (1) whether the employer had the right to or exercised control of the work being performed; (2) how the employer paid the worker; (3) whether the employer furnished equipment, tools, and supplies for the worker to perform his or her duties; and (4) whether the employer had the right to fire the worker.
 For example, if the employer controlled how the worker performed his or her duties and supplied all of the equipment and materials to get the job done, that worker may be an “employee,” regardless of whether the employer claims that the worker is an independent contractor.

 Wage Claim Lawyers in Charleston, SC

-If you are owed wages by your employer for a relatively small amount, you may wish to seek recovery in the small claims court (up to $7,500.00).
-If the amount of trebled damages is greater than the $7,500.00 allowed in small claims court, then it is best to file the claim in the Court of Common Pleas.
-Either way, if your employer has wrongfully withheld your wages, then contact the Charleston wage claim lawyers of Futeral & Nelson, LLC for a free consultation.
+If your employer owes you wages for a relatively small amount, you may wish to seek recovery in the small claims court (up to $7,500.00).
+If the trebled damages amount exceeds the $7,500.00 allowed in small claims court, then it is best to file the claim in the Court of Common Pleas.
+Either way, if your employer has wrongfully withheld your wages, then contact the Charleston wage claim lawyers of Futeral & Nelson, LLC, for a free consultation.